Shahriar Kabir: Arrest and detention

+International response

 On 21 September 2024, a group of human rights defenders, genocide scholars, and writers from around the world sent a letter to Dr. Muhammad Yunus, Chief Advisor of the Interim Government of Bangladesh, urging the release of Shahriar Kabir.
-The letter was signed by prominent international human rights leaders and genocide scholars, including: Paulo Casaca, Executive Director of the South Asia Democratic Forum (Portugal); Dr. Gregory H. Stanton, Founding President of Genocide Watch and Chair of the Alliance Against Genocide (USA); Heidi Beirich and Wendy Via of the Global Project Against Hate and Extremism (USA); Helen Jarvis, Life Member of the International Association of Genocide Scholars (Cambodia); Dr. Rafal Pankowski, sociologist and cofounder of the “Never Again” Association (Poland); Tarik Günersel, member of the Advisory Board of PEN International Writers for Peace Committee (Turkey); John Feffer, Director of Foreign Policy in Focus (USA); Daniel Feierstein, Director of the Centre of Genocide Studies at the National University of Tres de Febrero and of the Observatory of State Crimes at the University of Buenos Aires (Argentina); Mona Haghgou Strindberg, attorney at law (Sweden); and others.
+The letter was signed by prominent international human rights leaders and genocide scholars, including: Paulo Casaca, Executive Director of the South Asia Democratic Forum (Portugal); Dr. Gregory H. Stanton, Founding President of Genocide Watch and Chair of the Alliance Against Genocide (USA); Heidi Beirich and Wendy Via of the Global Project Against Hate and Extremism (USA); Helen Jarvis, Life Member of the International Association of Genocide Scholars (Cambodia); Dr. Rafal Pankowski, sociologist and cofounder of the “Never Again” Association (Poland); Tarik Günersel, member of the Advisory Board of PEN International Writers for Peace Committee (Turkey); John Feffer, Director of Foreign Policy in Focus (USA); Daniel Feierstein, Director of the Centre of Genocide Studies at the National University of Tres de Febrero and of the Observatory of State Crimes at the University of Buenos Aires (Argentina); Elisa von Joeden-Forgey, Executive Director of Lemkin Institute for Genocide Prevention (USA); Mona Haghgou Strindberg, attorney at law (Sweden); and others.
 The letter was originally disseminated by the South Asia Democratic Forum and is available online in its updated form.

+At the global conference Turning Point: Bangladesh After the July-August Uprising on 29 October 2025, organized by the Global Center for Democratic Governance (GCDG), Rafal Pankowski, the cofounder and chair of the “Never Again” Association and a professor at Collegium Civitas in Warsaw, called Shahriar Kabir a global hero of human rights and minority protection, emphasizing that he had been harassed, criminalized, and imprisoned indefinitely on dubious charges for his lifelong activism.